chriskrycho/v5.chriskrycho.com/site/journal/Decaffeinating.md

   - habits
   - travel
 summary: >
     Thanksgiving week, I went off coffee cold turkey, and it hurt.
 It literally hurt.
 Caffeine is a drug, and it has withdrawal symptoms.
-So I cut it out entirely—but I’m still drinking coffee
+So I cut it out entirely—but I’m still drinking coffee.
 date: 2019-12-08T19:45
-updated: 2019-12-08T20:20
+updated: 2019-12-09T20:35

 ---